uli6/finops-assessment/README.md

 2. Test email setup by trying to register
 3. Review the logs for error messages
 4. Ensure corporate email domains are used (no public email providers)
+5. Verify OpenAI API key is set for AI recommendations

 ## 🔄 Recent Updates